behnambm/nordvpn-checker/README.md

 # nordvpn-checker
-A simple script to check NordVpn accounts.(Only in linux)
+A simple script to check NordVpn accounts.
+#### NOTE : This script works only in linux.
 ___
 #### You should have NordVpn installed to check your combo list:
 - [How to install NordVPN on your system](https://nordvpn.com/download/linux/)